-Tools like Google Analytics, Semrush, and Ahrefs give you insight into how many people visit your site, which pages they visit, how long they spend on your site, how they found your site, and more.
-This shows how effective your marketing campaigns are, what keywords your site ranks for, and provides ways to strategically optimize and promote your site.
+Tools like Google Analytics, Semrush, and Ahrefs give you insight into how many people visit your site, which pages they visit, how long they spend on your site, and how they found your site.
+The data these sites provide shows how effective your marketing campaigns are, what keywords your site ranks for, and ways to strategically optimize and promote your site.

 One way to know if your website is performing well is to benchmark it against competitors and industry averages.
 See where your website might need to be improved based on the top website statistics for small business owners.

 It’s no easy feat to get found in engines, including Google.
 If you use WordPress, one way to improve your site’s ability to rank higher in search is by using an SEO plugin.
 With the help of a plugin like Yoast SEO, you can edit your page and post snippets, add meta tags, get SEO suggestions for improvements (e.g., using your keywords in your content or permalinks, or adding alt-tags to images), and see your page’s SEO rating.

 Get more insights into how you can help improve your site’s ability to rank in search with SEO and search engine marketing.

 You might not know this, but website statistics show that nearly half of all site visitors will exit a site if it doesn’t display the company’s contact information.
 In other words, missing website basics like failing to display your info is a fast way to make your business appear untrustworthy.
 At a minimum, display your business’ name and address and give site visitors a way to contact you, such as via email or phone.

 As part of your website checklist, you may want to include some or all of this information: